-Please indicate how these This will be built into reviews of the service. actions will be taken forward as part of your A carer/service user design group will be facilitated to ensure the team/service/directorate refurbishment of Three Springs addresses where possible the planning: preferences of service users and carers.
+This will be built into reviews of the service.

+A carer/service user design group will be facilitated to ensure the refurbishment of Three Springs addresses where possible the preferences of service users and carers.

 Stage 5 - Monitoring & Review

 How frequently will proposed action be monitored?
 Annually How frequently will intended outcomes be evaluated?
 Annually Who will be responsible for monitoring and evaluation?
 Annually How will you use the monitoring and evaluation results?
 To ensure service quality is maintained and assessment needs are met.